noelex/GeographicLib.NET/README.md

 | Direct  | .NET Core 3.1 | .NET Core 3.1 | True            | 1,189.4 ns | 12.68 ns | 10.58 ns |  1.26 |    0.02 |

 Thus it's recommended to stick with managed C math until it becomes a performance bottleneck of your application, as it's more consistent as compared to native C math on different platforms.
-## Documentation
-GeographicLib.NET includes a detailed XML documentation for all public APIs.
-Since the API surface of GeographicLib.NET is highly compatible with GeographicLib, you can also refer the its documentation [here](https://geographiclib.sourceforge.io/html/index.html) for usage and detailed explanation.

 ## Change Log
 GeographicLib.NET adopts changes made in GeographicLib and aligns its version number with GeographicLib releases.